Pleias/pleias_ScholasticAI/readme.md

 ### CPU Usage
 This application is optimized to run on CPU-only for local use.
-Running multiple applications simultaneously may slow it down.
+Running multiple other applications simultaneously may slow it down.

 ---